About The Artist

 Dan Olson

 My style is constantly evolving and has been formed by studying the work of many artists.
-I am amazed by how effortless Howard Sivertson makes his paintings look even though I know they required years of study and experience.
+I am amazed by how effortless Howard Sivertson made his paintings look even though I know they required years of study and experience.
 I have learned from how straight forward and bold Vincent Van Gogh’s colors and brush strokes are.
 I am influenced by the unapologetic way Dave Gilsvik uses colors in his subjects, letting the paint do the talking.
-Tom Thomson and Canada’s Group of Seven used a variety of painting styles in their landscapes.
+Tom Thomson and Canada’s Group of Seven used a variety of interesting and exciting painting styles in their landscapes.
 This variety motivates me to capture wilderness in ways the eye and camera cannot.
-My moose paintings are directly inspired by Carl Rungius’s Western Paintings.
-I have aspirations of painting Minnesota's moose with the same dedication he gave to the Rocky Mountain, Yukon, and Alaskan moose.
+My moose paintings are inspired by Carl Rungius’s Western Paintings.
+I have aspirations of painting Minnesota's moose with the same dedication he gave to the Rocky Mountain, Canadian, and Alaskan moose.

 LAKE RICHIE, ISLE ROYALE 2021